Civic Arena (Pittsburgh): Notable musical events

 The Bee Gees performed two concerts here on September 4–5, 1979 during their Spirits Having Flown Tour.

 The Jacksons performed at Pittsburgh Civic Arena on August 13, 1981, during their Triumph Tour.

-Guitarist Randy Rhoads played one of his final shows here with Ozzy Osbourne on February 2, 1982.
-He would die 45 days later.
+Guitarist Randy Rhoads played one of his final shows here with Ozzy Osbourne on February 2, 1982, until his passing 45 days later.

 Duran Duran performed February 28, 1984, during a snowstorm and their Grammy win was announced onstage.

 Pop superstar Michael Jackson performed three concerts at Pittsburgh Civic Arena on September 26, 27 and 28, 1988 during his Bad World Tour.

 Pop singer Britney Spears performed at the arena once in 2001 on her Dream Within a Dream Tour and in 2009 to a sell-out crowd as a part of her Circus Tour.

+Destiny's Child performed here on July 20, 2005, as part of their last tour 'Destiny Fulfilled... and Lovin' It'.